-VRAM size: Like volatile memory, graphics cards also have a certain memory size called VRAM or video RAM and its size directly supervises the overall performance.
+VRAM size: Like volatile memory, graphics cards also have a particular memory size called VRAM or video RAM, and its size directly supervises the overall performance.
 If you can work out with 1080p graphics quality, you can go for a card with 6GB of memory.
 But, the user who needs 1440p and 4k resolution would need a card with at least 8GB and 12GB memory size, respectively.
-The VRAM size also affects some other aspects like refresh rate, fps, and some graphics technologies.
+The VRAM size also affects other aspects like refresh rate, fps, and graphics technologies.

-Performance: Undoubtedly, performance is the key requirement of every user since this is why you buy a graphics card.
+Performance: Undoubtedly, performance is a critical requirement of every user since this is why you buy a graphics card.
 However, you can only check it when you will practically use the graphics card for gaming or content creation.
-So, how will we know this facto?
+So, how will we know this fact?
 Well, you can ask some experts or check out customers’ reviews regarding particular graphics cards.
 In addition, many websites often have added performance benchmarks of numerous cards.
 You must consider the performance capabilities of a graphics card before buying it.